padrinobook/padrinobook/02-job-vacancy-application.md

     (:page, :home)         GET    /

-This command hunts through your application looking for delicious routes and gives you a nice overview about **URL, REQUEST**, and **PATH**.
+This command crawls through your application looking for delicious routes and gives you a nice overview about **URL, REQUEST**, and **PATH**.